Overcoming challenges and meeting talent goals with AI and automation.

 “For us, we’re still in the early stages,” Meredith said.
 “Today we’re doing just the small things.
 We want to open this up to address potential future challenges around gigs, around expectations for different types of working environments, project-based work, development activities … all of this should be part of the experience that our candidates have.
 There’s so much more to come.”

 For more about DHL, visit their career site.

 To learn more about how Phenom’s AI-powered TXM platform unifies and enhances the experience for your candidates, recruiters, employees, and managers, click here.

 VP Group Learning Talent and Platforms, Deutsche Post DHL

 Meredith Wellard is the Vice President, Group Talent, Learning, and HR Platforms for Deutsche Post DHL.

 VP of Marketing, Phenom

-Jonathan Dale is the Vice President of Marketing at Phenom, a global HR technology company, and provider of the AI-powered SaaS platform called Talent Experience Management (TXM).
+Jonathan Dale is the Vice President of Marketing at Phenom, a global HR technology company.